squeemishly/workout-tracker-api/README.md

 DELETE '/api/v1/bodyareas/:bodyarea_id/lifts/:lift_id'
 - Deletes the bodyarea-lift with the id passed in.
 - If the bodyarea-lift can't be found, a 404 will be returned.
 Both ids must be valid for the bodyarea-lift to be created.

+### Users

+Create a new user:
+POST '/api/v1/users'
+- Creates a new user with the parameters: { name: "user name", email: "user email", password: "user password" }
+- Returns a 404 if any of those parameters are missing

+See a single user:
+GET '/api/v1/users/:user_id'
+- Returns a single user with the id specified in the params
+- An invalid id in the params returns a 404

+### Login

+A user can login:
+POST 'login'
+- Creates a user login with the parameters: { email: "user email", password: "user password" }
+- Adds a randomly generated token to their record in the database
+- Returns the user information: "id", "name", "email", "token"
+- Returns a 404 if the email isn't in the database
+- Returns a 404 if the password is incorrect

+A user can logout:
+POST 'logout'
+- Removes the token from the user's info in the DB with the parameters { id: user_id, token: "user_token" }
+- Returns a 404 if the user isn't found or if the token doesn't match